• Home

 • Higher SDR → thinner wall → lower pressure resistance

-SDR is a geometric ratio, but it directly affects pressure capacity, thermal resistance, and service life, especially in UAE installations.
+Although SDR is a geometric ratio, it directly affects pressure capacity, thermal performance, creep resistance, and service life, especially in UAE conditions.

-In UAE construction projects, PPR piping systems are commonly used for:
+PPR piping systems in the UAE are widely used for:

 • High-rise residential towers